reactiveui/Akavache/src/Migration.md

-# Migration Guide: Akavache to ReactiveMarbles.CacheDatabase
+# Migration Guide: Akavache 10 to Akavache 11

-This guide provides a comprehensive overview of migrating from Akavache to ReactiveMarbles.CacheDatabase, including new features and compatibility information.
+This guide provides a comprehensive overview of migrating from Akavache to Akavache, including new features and compatibility information.

 ## Overview

-ReactiveMarbles.CacheDatabase is the next generation of Akavache, providing improved performance, better serialization options, and enhanced features while maintaining backward compatibility for most use cases.
+Akavache is the next generation of Akavache, providing improved performance, better serialization options, and enhanced features while maintaining backward compatibility for most use cases.

 ## Package Migration